Asthma Follow Up Care: Why You Need It!

 ..
 We discuss your response to your asthma treatment plan and consider revising it if needed.

 ..
-If needed, I order changes in the strength or frequency of your controller or trigger medications.
+If needed, I will order changes in the strength or the frequency of your controller or trigger medications.

 ..
 Then, we review your Asthma Action Plan and I